 Avery glanced at his hands.

 Ferrox said, “I know the police already questioned you, but we need to do our own investigation for HR.
 I’ll make this as quick as I can.”
 Ferrox shifted in his seat.
 “Raven won’t be joining us.
-She’s seeking treatment for shock with a counsellor.
+She’s seeking treatment for shock with our counselor.
 I’ll catch up with her when she’s up to it.”
 Ferrox’s voice softened.
 “Anyway, how are you holding up?
 Are you okay to continue?”

 Avery cleared his throat.
 “Yeah, I guess.”